You had a unique idea. You transformed it into a product, and now you’re sitting there wondering, “well, what now?”

-This is where you attract possible customers and bring them into your app/website, pulling them into the funnel.
+This is where you attract possible customers and bring them into your app or website, pulling them into the funnel.

-Just remember, these are people that you’re selling to and not just generalized segments of a population.
-Not everyone is going to have the same pull and they won’t all respond to the same prompting.
+Just remember, these are people that you’re selling to.
+They are not just generalized segments of the population.
+Not everyone has the same pull, and they won’t all respond to the same prompting.

 Know your audience.

 When maximizing the effectiveness of this step, quantity over quality is not always the best approach.
-It’s true that you want to bring in a high number of consumers to look at your product.
+You indeed want to bring in a high number of consumers to look at your product.

-Focus on quality by identifying your ideal audience and target them through proper marketing.
+Focus on quality by identifying your ideal audience through funnel analysis and target them through proper marketing.

-This will give you an higher conversion rate, saving large amounts of time and money you would have spent on pursuing bad leads.
+This will give you a higher conversion rate, saving large amounts of time and money you would have spent pursuing bad leads.